-Governmental Activities Expenses by Source for the fiscal year ended June 30, 2018 Community Services 0.2% Other Intergovernmental 24.8% Facilities Acquisition and Construction 4.2% Facilities Maintenance.
-Security and Instruction and Data Processing Student Related 9.4% 53.1% Administration and Debt 6.2% Cocurricular Activities 2.1%
+Governmental Activities Expenses by Source for the fiscal year ended June 30, 2019 Community Services 0.3% Other Intergovernmental 23.8% Facilities Acquisition and Construction Instruction and 2.6% Student Related 61.6% Facilities Maintenance, Security and Data Processing 7.3% Administration and Debt 4.3%

-Figure 2 Governmental Activities Expenses by Source for the fiscal year ended June 30, 2018
+Figure 2 Governmental Activities Expenses by Source for the fiscal year ended June 30, 2019

-The decrease in the ending net position for Governmental Activities of \$197.2 million is due to the prior period adjustment required with the implementation of GASB 75 (Postemployment Benefits Other Than Pensions).
-Revenue for Governmental Activities decreased by \$12.6 million during fiscal year 2018.
+The increase in the ending net position for Governmental Activities of \$67.5 million is due to a combination of several factors.
+Revenue for Governmental Activities increased by \$204 million during fiscal year 2019.

-- Property taxes increased \$68.8 million due to a 9.9% increase in taxable property values. - Investment earnings increased \$6.7 million due to an active investment program along with increases in interest rates throughout the fiscal year. - The most significant reduction was in Program Revenue for Operating Grants due to the impact of GASB 75 entries that resulted in an \$81 million reduction. - State Aid decreased by \$4.5 million due in part to a decrease of \$183 per daily attendance funding from the Available School Fund Program in the first year of the biennium.
-State Aid for Homestead Exemption declined by \$347,989 along with a reduction of \$2.7 million in the Instructional Materials Allotment due to the textbook funding allocation being significantly higher in the previous fiscal year.
+- The most significant reduction was in Program Revenue for Operating Grants due to the impact of GASB 75 entries that resulted in a \$120.3 million increase. - Property taxes increased \$56.1 million due to an 8.4% increase in taxable property values. - State Aid increased by \$18.7 million due in part to an increase of \$279 per daily attendance funding from the Available School Fund Program in the second year of the biennium.
+State Aid for Homestead Exemption declined by \$261,760 along with an increase of \$10.3 million in the Instructional Materials Allotment due to the textbook funding allocation being significantly higher in the previous fiscal year. - Investment earnings increased \$5.2 million due to an active investment program along with increases in interest rates throughout the fiscal year.

 Expenses are summarized by functional categories that reflect the purpose of the transaction.
 Various operating expenses are recorded within each functional category.
-Total expenses reflect an overall decrease of \$64 million due to impact of GASB 75 implementation.
-All functional categories except Debt Service had large decreases due to reduction of expenses with the recognition of the Other Post Employment Benefit (OPEB) liability.
-The reduction in expenses was largest in the functional categories with the most employees.
-Additional key factors combined with the GASB 75 implementation to account for the decrease.
+Total expenses reflect an overall increase of \$255.9 million due to impact of pension and OPEB expenses, as well as, increased incremental costs associated with Chapter 41.
+All functional categories except Debt Service and Other Facility Costs had large increases due to the increase of expenses with the change in assumptions associated with the net pension liability and Other Post Employment Benefit (OPEB) liability.
+The most significant increases are listed below: